 With production wrapped on this season’s flight plan, development is underway for next year’s coverage.
 Survey Operations is a strategic endeavor that’s driven by experience and data.
 At Nearmap, our team carefully calculates when to deploy planes so that the imagery collected meets the quality you expect from our surveys.

-To learn more about Nearmap, register for NAVIG8, our free annual event, and hear from industry leaders on how our aerial content is improving the way they work.
+To learn more about Nearmap, watch on-demand videos from Nearmap NAVIG8, our free annual event, and hear from industry leaders on how our aerial content is improving the way they work.